"Computers themselves, and software yet to be developed, will revolutionise the way we learn." - Steve Jobs

 We can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
 It may feel daunting, but you don't need to be an expert on the internet.
 Understanding what children do online and the risks they face will help you keep your child safe online.
 It’s essential to be realistic - banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.

-We hold regular parent meetings around managing E-Safety at home, please contact school to enquire about the next date.
-A PCSO will be avaliable during parents evening to talk to parents.
+We hold regular parent meetings around managing Online Safety at home, please contact school to enquire about the next date.

 Please find below links to help ensure your children stay safe online at home.